ogy96/hello-world/README.md

 This is a test

 This is Ogy!
-These my my first steps on GitHUb!
+These are my first steps on GitHUb!
 Nice Sofware so far....